Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub.md

 1. After you have extracted the files on your local system, your simple Spring Boot application will be ready for editing.

-## Configure your Spring Boot app to use the Spring Event Hub Starter
+## Configure your Spring Boot app to use the Azure Event Hub starter

 1. Locate the *pom.xml* file in the root directory of your app; for example: